-Financial instruments that subject GVR to concentrations of credit risk consist primarily of cash and cash equivalents, accounts receivable, and investment in marketable securities.
+Financial instruments that subject GVR to concentrations of credit risk consist primarily of cash and cash equivalents, accounts receivable, and investments.
 The total loss that would occur if the accounts became uncollectible is the stated balance of the financial instruments reported in the accompanying statements of financial position.